Can chinchillas live alone? Yes. Should they? Probably not.

 - You should pick up and hold your chinchilla starting at an early age so that they become used to handling.
 Handling is an essential step for a single chinchilla.
 If chinchillas are handled at an early age, they may come to see humans as friends.
 Doing this will help you keep your chinchilla happy and healthy, especially if it is alone.

 - As well as picking them up, it would be best if you interacted with your chinchillas by letting them come to you for pets, treats, or play.

 - Your chinchilla should have enough food, water, nest boxes, and hiding spots.

 - Chinchillas need constant supervision when they are not in their cage.
 It would be best if you never let your chinchilla out with larger animals as injury or death could occur.

 I hope this short article helps you decide whether to have a single chinchilla or two.
 There isn’t much information on this subject.
 Some people say that you should never have a single chinchilla.
 Others say it’s not a big deal, and they’ve successfully had a single chinchilla.
-I believe it’s probably up to the chinchilla.
+In most cases I believe they do better with a friend, but some of it does depend upon the chinchilla.
 Some may be fine living alone with only their person for company and care.
 Others may stress out and become depressed if they are alone.
 For those little guys, it would be best for them to have a companion.
-We would love to hear from those who do have single chinchillas, and let us know how you do things.
+I would love to hear from those who do have single chinchillas, and let me know how you do things!
 Leave a comment below.